pavelinux/pavelinux.github.com/_posts/2015-01-25-programming-in-python-approaching-to-number-one.md

 Some code
 ---------

-The syntax of *while* statement is very simple but strict on Python.
+The syntax of a *while* statement is very simple but strict on Python.

 1. One always have to include a condition, yielding a *True* or *False*.